pwwang/pipen/docs/faq.md

 A: No, you can use a different one by `pWhatever = Proc (id=pYourId)`, or `pWhatever = Proc ()`, and then change the id by `pWhatever.id = 'pYourId'`

-**Q: When should I use **`p.brings`**?**

-A: In most cases, index files.
-You don't want those files to be involved in the caching, and they somehow depend on input files but not explicmentioned.

 **Q: What's the difference between **`input`** and **`args`**?**

 A: Basically, `args` are supposed to be arguments shared among all jobs in the process.
 Files in `args` are not linked in the `job.indir` folder.